 Key muscle groups to stretch: Hip flexors, hamstrings, calf/Achilles, hip adductors, wrist and hand flexors (for cervical injuries).
 Each major muscle group should be held for 30–60 seconds, repeated 2–3 times, at least once daily.

-Standing programs: Regular standing β€” whether in a standing frame, standing wheelchair, or with assistance β€” provides prolonged stretch through the lower extremities and has documented effects on reducing spasticity and maintaining bone density.
+Standing programs: Regular standing β€” whether in a standing frame, standing wheelchair, or with assistance β€” provides prolonged stretch through the lower extremities and has documented effects on reducing spasticity and possibly helping preserve bone (the evidence for bone is mixed).

 Positioning in bed: Proper neutral positioning during sleep reduces nighttime spasms.
 Side-lying with a pillow between the knees, avoiding prolonged hip or knee flexion.